Best Surf Casting Rods for Southern California

 Heavy sinker / cut baitPrevail III 11′ MHHandles 4–6 oz sinkers without overloading

-Matching Your Rod to the Right Reel and Line
+Matching Your Surf Rod to a Reel

 Team Daiwa 10′ MSpinfisher 4500 or Saragosa 5000PowerPro 20lbVanish 15lb